FAQ: Airport Response to COVID-19

 For information specific to your flight, including mask requirements, please contact your airline directly.
 Resources to help you plan can be found at www.cltairport.com/airport-info/airlines.
 Check your flight status here https://www.cltairport.com/flights or on the CLT app available through the Apple store or Google Play.

-Note: North Carolina is under a mandate from the governor that everyone wear masks while at the Airport.
+Note: CLT is under a TSA directive that requires everyone to wear masks at the airport.

 Why isn’t the Airport enforcing social distancing?